Tehnix/Heureka/README.md

 ![screen shot 2015-05-07 at 23 19 12](https://cloud.githubusercontent.com/assets/1189998/7526148/ac50937a-f50f-11e4-8bf7-614c7a84d11b.png)

-which, in our dataset is impossible,
+which, in our dataset, is impossible,

 ```haskell
     35 80 SktPedersStraede 50 90